RobertTalbert/roberttalbert.github.io/speaking.md

 + Self-regulated learning
 + Teaching with technology, including classroom response systems (clickers)

-If you are in in higher education and are looking for someone to come and work with your faculty on improving teaching and learning in any of these areas --- or a combination of them, or something related to them ---
+If you are in in higher education and are looking for someone to come and work with your faculty on improving teaching and learning in any of these areas --- or a combination of them, or something related to them --- I'd love to work with you.

 ## Experience